zlockewtg/RLinf/README.md

 </div>

 <h1 align="center">
-  <sub>RLinf: Reinforcement Learning Infrastructure for Agentic AI</sub>
+  <sub>RLinf: Reinforcement Learning Infrastructure for Post-training</sub>
 </h1>

 RLinf is a flexible and scalable open-source infrastructure designed for post-training foundation models via reinforcement learning.
 The 'inf' in RLinf stands for `Infrastructure`, highlighting its role as a robust backbone for next-generation training.
 It also stands for `Infinite`, symbolizing the system’s support for open-ended learning, continuous generalization, and limitless possibilities in intelligence development.